Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 But such carve-outs would not have absolved the contractor in this case, because the nuisance was not inevitable.
 Accordingly, the contractor was wise to negotiate a release from TfNSW claims under these provisions as part of the earlier 2019 settlement.

 The template PPP project deeds used by the NSW and Victorian Governments contain an unqualified obligation to “prevent nuisance”, whether inevitable or not.
-They also fail to provide a carve-out from the indemnity for third party economic loss claims, to the extent such claims arise out of nuisance that is inevitable.
+They also fail to provide a carve-out from the indemnity for third-party economic loss claims to the extent such claims arise out of nuisance that is inevitable.

 Lesson: Contractors and investors should bid back appropriate amendments to these provisions when bidding for projects with a material risk of claims by affected businesses for financial loss.